-When Kesia’s horses were boarding together with mine, they showed marked improvement from the low-sugar hay and supplement regimen we devised.
-But.
-When she moved them to 500 acres where they could free-forage a variety of plants, they improved even more and for the first time her mare Amalia’s coat didn’t blanch out in the summer sun, nor did she lose any muscle over the winter.
+When Kesia’s horses were boarding together with mine, they showed marked improvement from just the low-sugar hay and basic supplements.
+But, when she moved them to 500 acres where they could free-forage a variety of plants, they improved even more and for the first time her mare Amalia’s coat didn’t blanch out in the summer sun, nor did she lose any muscle over the winter.
 Perhaps this is because her horses had enough fresh land (not already eaten down, or pooed on) to forage the variety needed to provide the complete spectrum of amino acids?

 And why did alfalfa make Zorra slim and muscular this time, whereas before it made her obese?
 Well, perhaps the difference is in the amount of movement available.
 In her previous home, she shared a large dry paddock area with her mother and sister and then in good weather had access to 3/4 of an acre.
 In her current home, she has free access to dry paddock areas plus 10 acres of field and forest at all times – and she lives with 4 young horses who wrestle and run around a lot!